TravelingTechGuy/racq/README.md

 ###Message operations

 * `postMessages(queueName, messages, callback)` - posts 1-10 messages to a queue.
-A message has a `body`, which can be any JSON object, and a `ttl` speficied in seconds, dictating the message's time to live.
+A message has a `body`, which can be any JSON object, and a `ttl` specified in seconds, dictating the message's time to live.
-* `getMessages(queueName, parameters, callback)` - gets up to 10 messgaes at a time, depending on the paramteres specified.
+* `getMessages(queueName, parameters, callback)` - gets up to 10 messages at a time, depending on the parameters specified.
 * `getMessagesById(queueName, messageIds, callback)` - gets one, or more, messages, by their id.
 * `deleteMessages(queueName, messageIds, claimId, callback)` - deletes one, or more, messages, by their id.
-Allows proviing a claim id for a claimed message to be deleted.
+Allows proving a claim id for a claimed message to be deleted.

 **Comments:**